hanjingo/doc/interview.md

 For more info, see: [Design Pattern](SYSTEM_DESIGN/design_pattern.md)

+#### What is the main advantage of using a prototype design pattern over object creation using a new keyword?

+The main advantage of the Prototype pattern is that it clones existing objects rather than creating new instances from scratch, which avoids the cost of repeated initialization, complex construction logic, or expensive resource acquisition.
+This is particularly valuable when object creation is costly, when objects have many configuration parameters, or when you need to create many similar objects with slight variations.

+For more info, see: [Design Pattern#PROTOTYPE](SYSTEM_DESIGN/design_pattern.md)

 #### What is the Singleton Design Pattern?

 The Singleton Pattern ensures that only one instance of a class is created throughout the program and it provides a global point of access to that instance...

+For more info, see: [Design Pattern#SINGLETON](SYSTEM_DESIGN/design_pattern.md)

+#### How would you implement a singleton in C++11?

+In C++ 11 and later, the simplest and most robust way to implement a Singleton is using a static local variable inside a static method.
+This is thread-safe due to C++11's guarantee that static local variables are initialized in a thread-safe manner.
+I'd delete the copy constructor, assignment operator, and optionally the move operations to prevent copying.

+For more info, see: [Design Pattern#SINGLETON](SYSTEM_DESIGN/design_pattern.md)

+#### What would happen if we do not have a synchronized method for returning Singleton instance in a multi-threaded environment?

+If we don't synchronize the Singleton instance creation method in a multi-threaded environment, we can end up with multiple instances of what should be a single-instance class--completely breaking the Singleton pattern.
+Worse, we might get partially constructed objects or even crashes.

 For more info, see: [Design Pattern#SINGLETON](SYSTEM_DESIGN/design_pattern.md)